 Read Chapter 5 (Composing Visual Proof, pages 98-125) of Burum, I. and Quinn, S. (2015).
 MOJO: The Mobile Journalism Handbook Focal Press (Taylor and Francis Group), Boston.

-Read this excellent interview with Christian Payne about how to be creative when shooting video.
+Read this 2017 interview with Christian Payne about how to be creative when shooting video.

 Exercise in class: We will learn to do a stand-up, also known as a piece to camera.

-Visual metaphors: These help people understand abstract concepts.
-Some examples: depression as the ocean (put your smartphone in a plastic bag and let an incoming tide wash over it); memory in dementia patients (show a smeared and smooshed painting); or gender identity represented as handed-ness (how many people are left-handed?).
+Visual metaphors help people understand abstract concepts.
+An example here shows how depression is represented by ocean waves.
+(Tip: Put your smartphone in a plastic bag and let an incoming tide wash over it).
+Or memory in dementia patients can be shown as a smeared and smooshed painting.
+What visual metaphors could you use in your videos?

 - Always put your smartphone in flight (or similar) mode before you shoot or edit.

-- Turn on Grid for your iOS device if you would like help when framing images on your camera.
-Do this via Settings / Camera / Grid
+- Turn on Grid for your iOS device if you would like help when framing images on your camera (energy points discussed in class).
+Do this via iOS Settings / Camera / Grid

 A bit of history: NTSC is named after America’s National Television System Committee and PAL stands for Phase Alternating Line.
 Both are analog forms of broadcasting, and have been replaced by digital television in much of the world.
-Standard-definition television (SDTV or SD) is a television system which uses a resolution that is not considered to be either high or enhanced definition.
+Standard-definition television (SDTV or SD) is a broadcast system which uses a resolution that is not considered to be either high or enhanced definition.
 SDTV has a 4:3 aspect ratio (compared with 16:9 for HD).
 SDTV uses the frame rate and number of lines of resolution as PAL and NTSC.
-If you’re working in a country that still uses SDTV, you need an app that allows you to select 25 fps / 50 fps (Filmic Pro or Mavis).
-This part of Settings in an iOS device also describes file size per second at various fps.
+If you’re working in a country that still uses SDTV, you need an app that allows you to select 25 fps / 50 fps (FiLMic Pro, REC, Moment or Mavis).
+Settings in an iOS device will describe file size per second at various fps.

 Homework: Practise shooting quality video with your smartphone.
 Come to class with one minute of unusual footage.
-Also practise doing a piece to camera, and come to class with one to show your colleagues.
+Also practise doing a piece to camera, and come to class with a stand-up (another name for it) to show your colleagues.

-Overview: Mojo interviews involve some new skills, relative to traditional interviewing styles.
+Overview: Mojo interviews involve learning some new skills, relative to traditional interviewing methods.
 We consider the main differences between interviewing with a mobile phone versus interviewing with a large video camera.